krikof/Shortcase/README.md

 If you long press the share button, you'll simulate a notification.
 It is also missing data, but it serves to prove that I know how to set up a notification.

+The buttons, margin, padding and so forth is a little messy, colors, they are a litte messy.

 #SEARCH

 Search turned into a simple WebView.
 This is because I wasn't sure how to work with this API as it wasn't the typical REST API.